Estimation

 Posted by Ilan Goldstein on June 16, 2011

-With relative story point estimation now in your arsenal, you finally have a weapon ļæ¼ļæ¼ļæ¼to wield in the battle against the forces that make software estimation so painful.
+With relative story point estimation now in your arsenal, you finally have a weapon to wield in the battle against the forces that make software estimation so painful.
 Relative estimation is simple, makes sense, and is way more fun than other long-winded and misleading estimation techniques!

 The technique we use to conduct relative estimation is a game invented by James Grenning and popularized by Mike Cohn called Planning Poker.
 It is based on a method developed in the 1970s called Wideband Delphi that evolved from an earlier version (Delphi) invented in the 1950s by the RAND Corporation.
 This approach utilizes broad insight from a group of cross-functional experts to arrive at an estimate that is typically more accurate than one derived from a single person.